agentuity/workshops/README.md

 ## Overview

-This workshop teaches you how to build AI agents using the Agentuity platform through three progressive, hands-on demos.
-You'll start with SDK fundamentals, move through storage and data persistence, and finish with multi-agent orchestration patterns.
+Build AI agents using the Agentuity platform through three progressive demos.
+Start with SDK fundamentals, work through storage and data persistence, and finish with multi-agent orchestration.

+## Workshop vs Self-Paced

+**During the workshop**: Follow along with the live coding demo, ask questions, and see patterns in action.

+**Self-paced**: Clone the repo, work through the TODOs in each demo, and reference the [`solutions/`](./solutions/) folder when needed.

 ## Workshop Structure